-- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates.

 Full-time First- time First-Year Full-time Under- grad (Incl.
-Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ \$ \$ Р Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant Q Average dollar amount of institutional non-need-based athletic scholar-ships and grants awarded to students in line ${\bf p}$ \$ \$ \$
+Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ \$ \$ Р Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant Q Average dollar amount of institutional non-need-based athletic scholar- ships and grants awarded to students in line p \$ \$ \$